 If you're unable to dispute an error over the phone, disputing in writing is still effective, particularly if you have proof of the error.
 The dispute process can take 30 to 45 days while the credit bureau investigates then updates your credit report.
 Once the error is removed from your credit report, it will factor into your credit score right away.

 How to Monitor Your Credit Score

 Some credit card issuers give their cardholders a free FICO score on each month's billing statement.
 Discover, First National Bank of Omaha, and Barclaycard all offer free FICO scores each month.
-Capital One offers a free TransUnion Educational Score.
+Capital One offers CreditWise, which is also free.
 Check with your credit card issuer to find out whether they provide free access to your credit score.

 Estimating Credit Score Changes

 While you’re waiting for your credit report and score to update, you can use a credit score simulator to estimate how your credit score might change.
 Credit Karma and myFICO both offer credit score simulators that can show how your credit score might change if the information on your credit report changes, like if you pay off an account or open a new loan, for example.

 Credit Karma’s simulator is included with your free membership to their service.
 The simulator offered through myFICO with a three-bureau subscription plan.